Coronavirus: First two patients in UK receiving treatment at specialist centre

 The British passengers on the UK evacuation flight – who have mainly been in Wuhan and the surrounding Hubei province – had to sign a contract agreeing to isolation before they could board the flight.

-On arrival, the passengers will be taken by bus to Arrowe Park Hospital in Wirral for a quarantine period of 14 days, where they will be housed in an NHS staff accommodation block with access to the internet.
+The passengers are now being taken by bus to Arrowe Park Hospital in Wirral for a quarantine period of 14 days, where they will be housed in an NHS staff accommodation block with access to the internet.

 They are being given fully-furnished rooms, food, laundry facilities and have access to a team of medical staff who will closely monitor their condition.